Center for Student Progress

 The ITS Service Desk is the primary point of contact for technology customer support needs and is located on the fourth floor of Maag Library.
 Support is provided by phone, in person and through the IT Services portal.
-The Service Desk provides first-level technical support of all the YSU computer systems, telephones, classroom multimedia equipment, and assists students with password-related problems, helps students with installing "academic-related" software, and configuring their devices to connect to the YSU wired and wireless networks.
+The Service Desk provides first-level technical support of all the YSU computer systems, telephones, classroom multimedia equipment, and assists with password-related problems, helps with installing 'academic-related' software, and configuring devices to connect to the YSU wired and wireless networks.
 More information is available at the Service Desk website.

 Overall, ITS provides: